 A conforming mortgage loan is defined as a loan that meets Fannie Mae’s and Freddie Mac’s lending requirements.
 It’s important to banks to issue loans that meet these requirements because most mortgages are ultimately sold by the lender to Fannie Mae or Freddie Mac.

 - You no longer have to pay monthly private mortgage insurance once you have 20%+ equity in the home.
-(Put 20% down and you can completed avoid this cost.)
+(Put 20% down and you can completely avoid this cost.)

 - Depending on your credit, mortgage insurance may be less expensive than FHA mortgage insurance.